Azure-Samples/java-microservices-aca-lab/docs/05_lab_openai/05_openai.md

               .chatResponse();
     ```

-    Fix any remaining `import` issues with the help of Visual Studio Code.
+    Fix any remaining `import` issues with the help of the Visual Studio Code hint feature.

 1. Rebuild the project in your Visual Studio Code terminal window.